 4) Skills, Technology, Flexibility...All Matter

 In the technology space, Artificial Intelligence and Machine Learning enabled applications will bring light to new channels and intuitive interfaces for customers.
 Enriched conversation coupled with chatbot for customers is the key to resolve issues efficiently and enable automation.
 Automated scheduling will help in optimizing field resources by assigning work to technicians automatically based on proximity, availability, and skills required.

-New field service management software should bring in more flexibility allowing dispatchers to easily modify assignments, track SLAs, and manage exceptions as well as support on-boarding and project rollout with structured project management.
-To maintain the talent pool dynamics, companies must focus on the millennial’s entering the industry.
+New FSM systems should bring in more flexibility allowing dispatchers to easily modify assignments, track SLAs, and manage exceptions as well as support onboarding and project rollout with structured project management.
+To maintain the talent pool dynamics, companies must focus on the millennials entering the industry.
 Communication, collaboration and engagement are keys to creating a millennial-friendly environment.

 Get your insights in place and learn from them.
-Identify the patterns in your field service performance with the help of advanced technology liked IoT(Internet of Things), AI (Artificial Intelligence) and ML (Machine Learning).
-As International Data Corporation (IDC) reported in its Worldwide Digital Transformation Predictions for 2019, 95% of organizations will have incorporated new digital KPI (Key Performance Indicator) sets by 2023, focused on product and service innovation rates, data capitalization, and employee experience.
+Identify the patterns in your field service performance with the help of advanced technology liked IoT, AI and ML.
+As IDC reported in its Worldwide Digital Transformation Predictions for 2019, 95% of organizations will have incorporated new digital KPI sets by 2023, focused on product and service innovation rates, data capitalization, and employee experience.
 Global spending on IoT devices and services will reach $1.7 trillion in 2020.
 Data is powerful and having a single dashboard can help operations managers make smart business decisions, faster.